 So, this park is an attempt to collect scores of native crops and plants, preserve and cultivate them and increase awareness.
 We will have to wait for some time to see how far it goes but let us just say that it is an important task that requires attention.
 Also, let the name not mislead you.
 It is not only about orchids but intends to collect all sorts of plant species and educate visitors about local farming practices.
 It is located slightly ahead of the main entry point to Kaziranga at Kohora.
 In case you do not find it, just ask the locals.

 On the flip side, they were charging INR 500 to anyone with a DSLR apart from the entry fee.
 I am just getting tired of this increasing hostility towards DSLR owners at many tourist spots in this country.
 First I faced it in Namdapha.
-On top of that I am hearing that ASI is coming up with some plans to harass photographers.
-Every kid owns a DSLR nowadays and that does not make them professionals.
+Everyone owns a DSLR nowadays and that does not make them professionals.
 If good pictures circulate on the internet, it will only do free publicity for these places.
 But nobody seems to be getting them.
 It frustrates me not only because of the money but because it indicates a typical archaic mentality that is prevalent in the Indian bureaucracy that fails to understand technological advancements and their implications.